SaintNick1214/Project-Cortex/scripts/README-pipeline-testing.md

 3. **Check logs on failure** - Scripts show log paths for debugging
 4. **Keep local Convex running** - Start it once, reuse for multiple test runs
 5. **Watch for conflicts** - If parallel script fails but local script passes, it's a parallel conflict
+6. **CLI conflicts** - CLI integration tests hit the database and may conflict with SDK tests
+7. **Skip packages for faster iteration** - Use `./scripts/test-pipeline-parallel.sh 3 2 false` to skip package tests

 ## What's Next?